 The same is true when it comes to messages of inclusion and acceptance.
 September is a great time to revisit the posters on our walls.
 While these visual symbols are valuable, they are so much stronger when we take the time to explicitly refer to them.

-Last Spring, members received a locally developed Positive Space resource for teachers and students.
+In the past, many members received a locally developed Positive Space resource for teachers and students.
 It's an important symbol that tells staff, students, and their families that they are valued and welcome in our schools and in each and every classroom.